What Is An RV Stove?

 - Hard To Use With Large or Multiple Pans

-The K&H propane cooking stove is not made specifically for RV use but it can be installed in one and the simple design makes it good for travel.
+This propane cooktop is not made specifically for RV use, but it can be installed in one.
+The simple design makes it good for travel and its low profile looks really good in a camper kitchen.

 The main part is made with easy to clean black tempered glass and two metal grates sit over the burners.